My purpose is to multiply.

 Now, between role-playing as a dinosaur-fairy-unicorn-princess...

-I give keynote talks and interviews on leadership, values and enlightened business for the likes of Cannes Lions, Harvard Business Review, BBC - and you, if you’d like.
+I'm an international event host/chair, and give keynote talks and interviews on leadership, values and enlightened business for the likes of Cannes Lions, Worldwide Meeting on Human Values, Harvard Business Review, Sustainability Leaders Forum - and you, if you’d like.

-I run communication and leadership workshops for the We Are Family Foundation, Teach First, TEDxTeen and other groups who add to our world.
+I teach Open Leadership to social entrepreneurs in Sao Paolo, Bangalore, and Nairobi for the Amani Institute, storytelling and facilitation for youth leaders at the We Are Family Foundation, and other groups who add to our world.

 Some of the briefs I am working on now include: